FastReports/FastReport-Cloud-JS/docs/ExportsApi.md

 let id = "id_example"; // String | folder id
 let opts = {
-  'skip': 0, // Number | number of files, that have to be skipped 'take': 10 // Number | number of files, that have to be returned };
+  'skip': 0, // Number | number of files, that have to be skipped 'take': 10, // Number | number of files, that have to be returned 'orderBy': new FastreportCloudSdk.FileSorting(), // FileSorting | 'desc': false, // Boolean |
+  'searchPattern': "''", // String |
+  'useRegex': false // Boolean |
+};
 apiInstance.exportFoldersGetFolders(id, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);